Artifact-Virtual/arcx_token/PLAYBOOK.md

 ---

 > This **Playbook** is the backbone for ARCx and Artifact Virtual.
-Flexible, actionable, and auditable—adapt as needed while maintaining a clear path forward.
+Flexible, actionable, and auditable—adaptable as needed while maintaining a clear path forward.